apollographql/specs/nullability/v0.1/nullability-v0.1.md

 <script type=module async defer src=https://specs.apollo.dev/inject-logo.js></script>
 ```

 This specification provides a list of directives to help dealing with nullability.
-For more information, see [the nullability working group GitHub](https://github.com/graphql/nullability-wg)
+For more information, see [the nullability working group GitHub repository.](https://github.com/graphql/nullability-wg)

 #! @semanticNonNull